Diet Restrictions After Bariatric Surgery

 Chew thoroughly

 Take the time to chew food thoroughly and eat slowly.
-This aids in digestion and allows you recognize when you are actually full.5
+This aids in digestion and allows you to recognize when you are actually full.5

 Mindful eating